Important Safety Topics to Cover at Your Next Meeting

 Humans are fragile creatures when it comes to temperature.
 Working in a hot environment such as poorly-ventilated commercial kitchens is likely dangerous.
 This can cause excessive sweating and it might lead to respiratory diseases.

-At the same time, working in a very cold place without wearing proper clothing is also dangerous.
+At the same time, working in a very cold environment without wearing proper clothing is also dangerous.
 Make sure that you talk with your employees and instruct them to wear appropriate clothes at work.
 For example, a warm sweater is required for employees who arrange products in industrial refrigerators.

 7. Carbon Monoxide Poisoning